-Preface - appropriate Authority Having Jurisdiction (AHJ) applies- also includes all aspects of BLS
+- Preface appropriate Authority Having Jurisdiction (AHJ) applies also includes all aspects of BLS - 1.
+Scope of Care Capability to deliver pre-hospital advanced life support care - 2.
+Clinical Crew a.
+A minimum of two medical personnel who are licensed/certified according to state and/ or national requirements.
+The vehicle operator may be the second crew member for surface ALS if he/she is at minimum an EMT and is EVOC-trained (or equivalent) and his/her training is kept current.

-- 1. Scope of Care Capability to deliver pre-hospital advanced life support care - 2.
-Clinical Crew - a.
-A minimum of two medical personnel who are licensed/certified according to state and/or national requirements.
-The vehicle operator may be the second crew member for surface ALS if he/she is at minimum an EMT and is EVOC trained (or equivalent) and maintained. - b.
-One is a paramedic with (National Registered Paramedic (NRP) or national equivalent preferred)
+b.
+One is a paramedic with National Registered Paramedic (NRP) or national equivalent preferred